 A simple extraction is performed when the tooth is visible above the gumline and easily accessed.
 It is gripped with forceps, loosened by being pulled back and forth, and removed from the gums.
 If it is too firmly lodged in place for this to be done or has not fully erupted, a surgical extraction will be needed.
 Your dentist will make a small incision into the gums to expose the tooth.
 It may then need to be broken up into smaller pieces before it can be removed.
 Sutures may be placed at the end of the procedure to help with healing.

-If you are having issues with one or more teeth and in need of an extraction, you can have confidence that you will have a safe and comfortable procedure at SAMPLE DENTISTRY in CITY NAME.
+If you are having issues with one or more teeth and in need of an extraction, you can have confidence that you will have a safe and comfortable procedure at Rock Rose Dental clinic in Roseville.